Taking the FIRST Step...

 Already accepted to the Medina County Career Center High School?
 Parents/Guardians must complete the Online Student Emergency Medical Form.
 This information is required for both new and current students and includes emergency contact information, parking permit application and more.
 All information you provide is secure to ensure the information provided can not be read or intercepted by other Internet users.

 Please have your student's medical and emergency contact information ready.
-For students applying for a parking permit, please have your vehicle information on hand: Vehicle make, model, year, driver's license number and license plate number.
+For students applying for a Parking Permit, please have your vehicle information on hand: Vehicle make, model, year, driver's license number and license plate number.

 Parents/Guardians may also complete this form at the High School Information Center located in front of the MCCC high school office.
-NOTICE: 1/23/2013 - Parking permits are no longer available this school year due to the lack of parking spaces.

 Finding Your Place